bdmossma/hellogit/README.md

 so you can use npm to install a package for pretty much anything you can imagine.

-Command npm commands:
+Common npm commands:
 -   npm init        # steps thru creating a new nodejs project in current dir
 -   npm install     # installs all nodejs packages specified in package.json at current dir
--   npm install <package name>    # install specified nodejs package The package.json file is the heart of your nodejs project configuration.
+-   npm install (package name)    # install specified nodejs package

+The package.json file is the heart of your nodejs project configuration.
 It is recommended that you run "npm init" in your project dir and let it guide you through creating your package.json file and specifying your chosen software license, your github url, and other configuration items.

 Lastly, you can open the package.json file and list all of your dependencies.
 It is easy to list dependencies.
 You can easily add new dependencies to package.json as shown below.
 You can use a specific version or list an asterisk to use the latest available version.

-`
-{
+`{
   "name": "MyNodeJSAppName",
   "version": "1.0.0",
   "description": "This NodeJS app does XYZ!!!",